 This course presents the general principles and concepts of comparative vertebrate embryology accompanied by an evaluation of pertinent advances in developmental biology.
-One 3 -hour laboratory period per week with laboratory fee.
+One 3 -hour laboratory period per week.
 PREREQUISITES: BIO2400 or BIO1200 and BIO1210

 BIO3421: Comparative Embryology Laboratory (0)